 2 – Oil in Place of Shortening

-If you want to use oil rather than shortening, the first type of oil to turn to would be coconut oil.
+If you want to use oil rather than shortening (or in place of butter), the first type of oil to turn to would be coconut oil.
 Coconut oil is solid when it is at room temperature (not too hot!) and will therefore be able to blend into the pie crust like shortening.

 Coconut oil also lends a subtle tropical taste to the pie crust that compliments many kinds of pies.
 Use ¾ the amount of coconut oil as the recipe calls for in shortening.
 So, if your recipe asks for 1 cup shortening, use ¾ cup coconut oil.